 Coke’s Ingredients

 A few years ago I wrote a piece on the Secret of Cola and the ingredients used to make cola flavoured beverages.
 Obviously, Coca-Cola is the king, but Pepsi isn’t doing too bad.
 The fact is cola flavoured products are tremendously popular, but very few people actually know what makes that flavour so unique.
 I’m not going to rehash that part, you can find all the info in the Cola Secrets post.
-What I want to do is take the basic cola formula and mess with it to make a better Rum & Coke!
+What I want to do is take the basic cola formula and mess with it to make a better Rum and Coke!
 Can it be done?
 We’ll see.

 This project will be a running series of posts because making homemade soda from scratch can be a bit complicated, especially if you are trying to create a particular flavour.
 If you are looking at implementing a soda program at a bar / restaurant follow along, you’ll find this very interesting.
 Also, pick up a copy of Fix the Pumps if you haven’t already, a lot of the techniques, recipes and background can be found there.